Ruminating on Rudiments

 Rudiments chart

-(Check out our products from Vic Firth here!)
+(Check out our products from Vic Firth)

 Building Blocks of Musical Drumming

-It is possible to play drums without studying rudiments, just as it possible to strum a few chords on the guitar without understanding scales or advanced music theory.
+It is possible to play drums without studying rudiments, just as it is possible to strum a few chords on the guitar without understanding scales or advanced music theory.

 Likewise, drummers may choose their own approach to the instrument, but studying drum rudiments will enhance their technical abilities, enabling them to "choose their words" more effectively in any musical situation.